aiplan4eu/up-spiderplan/README.md

 ### 0.1.0

 - UP problems can be converted to constraint databases
-  - Assume no real-valued fluents
+  - Classical plannning
+  - Temporal planning
 - Call spiderplan to produce a solution/failure
 - Answer translated to a UP result